Everything PR News

 WhatsApp and YouTube mediate religious discovery in much of the global South in ways that web-based synthesis underrepresents.
 The full picture of religious retrieval is multilingual, app-mediated, and globally distributed.
 EPR will return to this terrain in dedicated coverage.

-The actionable playbook, organized through the Faith Authority Stack framework introduced in the pillar.
+The actionable playbook, organized through the Faith Authority Stack introduced at the top of this page.

 For Tier 2 institutional authorities.
 Publish theological positions, polity documents, and doctrinal statements as structured, dated, citable web pages — not PDFs, not member-only portals.
 Build entity pages for senior leaders with full credentials, dated education and ordination records, and verifiable publication history.
 Establish a press function.
 Deploy schema markup across the institutional digital footprint.